Economy of Israel

 Israel's quality higher education and the establishment of a highly motivated and educated populace is largely responsible for ushering in the country's high technology boom and rapid economic development by regional standards.
-The country has developed a strong educational infrastructure, and a high-quality incubation system for new cutting edge ideas to create value driven goods and services.
+The country has developed a strong educational infrastructure and a high-quality business startup incubation system for promoting cutting edge new ideas to create value-driven goods and services.
 These developments have allowed the country to create a high concentration of high-tech companies across the country's regions.
 These companies are financially backed by a strong venture capital industry.
 Its central high technology hub, the "Silicon Wadi", is considered second in importance only to its Californian counterpart.
-Numerous Israeli companies have been acquired by global corporations for their reliable and quality corporate personnel.
+Numerous Israeli companies have been acquired by global multinational corporations for their profit-driven technologies in addition to their reliable and quality corporate personnel.

 In its early decades, the Israeli economy was largely state-controlled and shaped by social democratic ideas.
 In the 1970s and 1980s, the economy underwent a series of free-market reforms and was gradually liberalized.
 In the past three decades, the economy has grown considerably, though GDP per capita has increased faster than wages.
-Israel is the most developed and advanced country in Western Asia, possessing the highest average wealth per adult in the Middle East and the 17th largest foreign-exchange reserves in the world.
-In recent years Israel has had the highest growth rate in the Western world along with Ireland.
-The Economist ranked Israel as the 4th most successful economy among the developed countries for 2022.
-The IMF estimated Israel's GDP at US$564 billion and its GDP per capita at US$58,270 in 2023, a figure comparable to other highly developed and rich countries.
+Israel is the most developed and advanced country in West Asia, possessing the 17th largest foreign-exchange reserves in the world and the highest average wealth per adult in the Middle East (10th worldwide by financial assets per capita).
+Israel is the 9th largest arm exporter in the world and has the highest number of billionaires in the Middle East, ranked 18th in the world.
+In recent years, Israel has had among the highest GDP growth rates within the developed world along with Ireland.
+The Economist ranked Israel as the 4th most successful economy among developed countries for 2022.
+The IMF estimated Israel's GDP at US$564 billion and its GDP per capita at US$58,270 in 2023 (13th highest in the world), a figure comparable to other highly developed countries.
 Israel was invited to join the OECD in 2010.
 Israel has also signed free trade agreements with the European Union, the United States, the European Free Trade Association, Turkey, Mexico, Canada, Ukraine, Jordan, and Egypt.
-In 2007 Israel became the first non-Latin-American country to sign a free trade agreement with the Mercosur trade bloc.
+In 2007, Israel became the first non-Latin-American country to sign a free trade agreement with the Mercosur trade bloc.